 Initially started to cut the travel time between Harrisburg and Pittsburgh, the project limits were from Middlesex, located west of Harrisburg, to Irwin, east of Pittsburgh, a distance of 160 miles.
 Today’s turnpike has become a highway stretching 514 miles across the state and an integral part of the nation’s interstate system, which was begun in the 1950s under the Eisenhower Administration.

-During the past 20 years, the Pennsylvania Turnpike Commission (PTC) has turned to ms consultants for fast-tracked, comprehensive transportation studies and design engineering services. ms has helped the PTC maintain and improve the turnpike for the thousands of vehicles that use it each day.
+For almost 30 years, the Pennsylvania Turnpike Commission (PTC) has turned to ms consultants for fast-tracked, comprehensive transportation studies and design engineering services. ms has helped the PTC maintain and improve the turnpike for the thousands of vehicles that use it each day.

 ms first began working on Pennsylvania Turnpike projects in 1990 with the rehabilitation of two bridges in Fulton County, located in the south-central part of the state.